How to Plant Peppers in Containers: A Step-by-Step Guide

 Selecting the Right Gardening Container

-Choosing the correct container is critical for successful pepper growing.
+Choosing the right container is critical to successful pepper cultivation.
 Peppers have deep roots and need ample space.
 Here’s what to look for:

-A box planter can be used to grow multiple plants in one space.
+You can use a planter box to grow multiple plants in one space.
 For example, EarthBox offers an award-winning system that virtually guarantees success.
 It helps control everything from soil conditions to watering.

 How Many Peppers Can I Grow in a Container?